 5. Princess' Camp Discovery

 Why We Love It: Princess has leveraged its partnership with Discovery Communications to rebrand the former Youth Center as Camp Discovery.
 Revamped facilities on several ships feature The Treehouse (formerly Pelicans) for ages 3 to 7, The Lodge (formerly Shockwaves) for ages 8 to 12 and The Beach House (formerly Remix) for ages 13 to 17.
-While only a handful of ships boast completely renovated spaces, the programming has rolled out across all ships in the line's fleet, offering activities like Skee-Ball, air hockey, video games, and dance parties, as well as more educational pursuits like science experiments, scavenger hunts, story time, and puppet- and mask-making inspired by wildlife in the ports the ships visit.
+While only certain ships boast completely renovated spaces, the programming has rolled out across all ships in the line's fleet, offering activities like Skee-Ball, air hockey, video games, and dance parties, as well as more educational pursuits like science experiments, scavenger hunts, story time, and puppet- and mask-making inspired by wildlife in the ports the ships visit.